Idrinths-Stellaris-Mods/Planet-Modifications/README.md

 # Stellaris-Planet-Modifications
-Improvements to stations, so that they stay more useful in the late game
+Improvements to planet options, adding the following for now:

+- size upgrades
+- medium term boni for planets